Loading...

 Overlapping or interconnected silhouettes carry rich meaning in art, especially when representing families or connections.

-These could represent: how personal identities blend in close relationships, how individuals in families or communities are deeply connected, a sense of sheltering, for example, one figure holding or overlapping another, symbolising care and safety within a family.
+These could represent how personal identities blend in close relationships, how individuals in families, or communities are deeply connected, a sense of sheltering, for example, one figure holding or overlapping another, symbolizing care and safety within a family.

-Many artists create portraits using flat shapes, silhouettes, and bold outlines, including Julian Opie, who uses simple lines and flat colours to portray people who still look recognisable.
+Many artists create portraits using flat shapes, silhouettes and bold outlines, including Julian Opie, who uses simple lines and flat colors to portray people who still look recognizable.

 Olafur Eliasson uses bodies and light to create overlapping silhouettes.